 Guests from SOS Norway, SOS Iceland and Norwegian Embassy visited Faridabad & Greenfields village

-SOS CV Varanasi along with UNICEF and others stakeholders introduced Bal Sansad
+SOS CV Varanasi along with UNICEF and other stakeholders introduced Bal Sansad

 Strengthening children who are the future of our country is need of the hour.
 Keeping the same thought in mind, SOS Children’s Village Varanasi along with UNICEF and other stakeholders like Police/Child Line/CWC/ Beti Padho Beti Bacho district team, etc. had taken an initiative to introduce Bal Sansad in all the eight blocks of Varanasi.
 The idea was to bring children together and strengthen their voice and leadership in-order to prompt their attention towards issues that affect children directly or indirectly.
 There was a session with children inculcating the importance of electoral process along with why it is important to cast their vote as they reach 18 years of age and how these votes play an important for each citizen of the nation.